facebookresearch/moco-v3/README.md

 ### Transfer Learning

-See the instruction in the [transfer](https://github.com/facebookresearch/moco-v3/tree/main/transfer) dir.
+See the instructions in the [transfer](https://github.com/facebookresearch/moco-v3/tree/main/transfer) dir.

 ### License